rdenaux/embrelassess/README.md

 ### Architecture

-The code is distributed in various modules in the `embrelpredict` folder.
+The code is distributed in various modules in the `embrelassess` folder.
 Roughly from low-level to high-level:

  * `vecops`: provides methods for loading embeddings from local files